oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 Her elder brother is [KaHLium](KaHLium.md).

 Her voice would probably be a high-pitched girlish feminine voice with softness and squeak into it.
+We can describe it like Pinky Pie from MLP, but smth else is different.

+She wears dental braces, just for cosmetic reasons.
+I believe braces fit her so well with her personality.
+She has no crooked teeth, she just wants braces.

 ## Personality